JulianJuaner/PortraitST/README.md

 #### Step4: Run it.
 goto the /gainmap directory, run *run.py* and get result from *./test/result* as well as alignment result from *./test/align*.

+#### Some tips:
+1. this program can only test for front face and please make sure the portrait is the main part of the input image.
+2. There must be many bugs and low efficiency implementation details in this baby project...

 ## Daliy Report